tam1511/DataScientistProject/README.md

 * Degree

 # EDA
+I use Python for this part for my practice

 I look at the distribution and values count of values.
 Below are some highlights:
 ![Data Scientist's Salary EDA - Jupyter Notebook - AVG Secure Browser 9_7_2022 11_28_28 PM](https://user-images.githubusercontent.com/99704273/188904211-e21f9aa8-e439-4fcc-9b6b-9230e872b612.png)